 My writing and creative work have appeared in The Globe & Mail, The CBC, Scrivener Literary Journal, Trafika, The Goose,ascent magazine and numerous online journals.

 As an educator, I'm passionate about guiding individuals and groups to find their creative voice.
 I've worked with a range of students throughout my career, from tutoring young children with story-telling, to working with writers in university to teaching literature and creative writing to adults.
-My interests lie in how to educate the soul, mind and body in ways that are holistic.
+My interests lie in how to educate the mind, body and soul in ways that are holistic.
 I'm particularly interested in guiding groups and individuals in their creative practice in ways that involve critical, imaginative and engaged research in response to the world around us.

 I've taught and facilitated in a number of colleges, universities and secondary schools in Canada, Wales and England as well as tutored students of all ages in their creative writing and responses to literature in interdisciplinary and embodied ways.